Setting up a SIP Trunk

 - Log into your PBX system

-- Set the outbound caller ID (your business’ phone number, or whichever number you want to use)
+- Set the outbound caller ID – your business phone number, or whichever number you intend to use

 - Set the maximum number of channels

-- Register the trunk (you may need to set up to register with the VoIP provider – this may be called a ‘register string’)
+- Register the Trunk – you may need to set up to register with a VoIP provider; this may be called a ‘register string'

-- Click ‘apply config’ (this is a key step as it makes the trunk live)
+- Click ‘Apply Config' – this is a key step, as it sets the Trunk live

-- At this stage, the trunk is set up and the PBX can connect to make and receive calls
+Your SIP Trunk is now connected, and the PBX can connect to make and receive calls.

-Additionally, you can set the outbound and inbound routes after setting up a SIP trunk.
-These routes are how the PBX knows where to send the phone call, especially if it’s a system with multiple trunks, such as back-ups for the phone system.
+Alternatively, you can set the outbound and inbound routes after setting up a SIP Trunk.
+These routes are how the PBX knows where to send the phone call, especially if it's a system with multiple Trunks, such as back-ups for the phone system.

 - Check the registries or console commands for code